sandepal-org/mq01-ops/xdocs/extra/sno-storage.md

-# :closed_book: Storage for Single Node OpenShift
+# :closed_book: External storage for Single Node OpenShift

 External storage is only necessary if you are using Single Node OpenShift.
-You can skip this section if you are using IBM ROKS or similar.
+You can skip this entire topic if you are using IBM ROKS or similar.

 ---